Recipe: Homemade Chocolate (GAPS, Paleo)

-Post image for Recipe: Homemade Chocolate (GAPS, Paleo)
+Recipe: Decadent Homemade Chocolate (GAPS, Paleo)

 The Mayans were the first civilization to cultivate the cocoa tree called Xocoatl.
 It is part of the Mayan and Aztec legends that the cocoa bean was a gift from the Gods.
 Cocoa beans were so important in Mayan civilization, they were also used as currency.
 I can understand why.
-When you stop eating commercial chocolate and replace it with homemade chocolate from pure cacao butter and cacao powder, you really begin to appreciate the purity of this substance.

 Pure Cacao Butter